 Receiving support from a food bank

 The food banks have specific eligibility criteria to allow them to best help those who are most in need.
-Essentially, the banks calculate your disposable income, the money that is left over after you pay your essential bills like rent and electricity, and if the value is lower than their “standard” you qualify for support.
+Essentially, the banks calculate your disposable income - the money that is left over after you pay your essential bills like rent and utilities - and if the value is lower than their “standard” you qualify for support.
 Your finances are always evaluated in a consultation with specific consent.

 The number of food packages supplicants receive is dependent on how big the household is, but a household of two people can expect around 20 to 25 products per week.
-The banks hand out packages once a week and contain food items such as bread, coffee, and fruit and vegetables, they might also contain other products such as cleaning and hygiene supplies.
+The banks hand out packages once a week that contain food items such as bread, coffee, and fruit and vegetables, and they may also contain other products such as cleaning and hygiene supplies.
 The products change every week and are meant to subsidise a households’ grocery shop, not completely replace it.

 You can visit the Food Banks Netherlands website for more information on the “standard” value for your specific situation (whether you are single or have a family), as well as a more detailed explanation of the food banks eligibility criteria.
 You can also find use it to find a food bank in your area.

 What can you do to help?